LIME-ESA/lime_tbx/README.md

 * [![PyInstaller][pyinstaller-badge]](https://pyinstaller.org/)
 * [![InnoSetup][innosetup-badge]](https://jrsoftware.org/isinfo.php)

-The desktop app can be deployed automatically or manually.
+The desktop app can be built and packaged automatically or manually.
-The first step of the deployment process is compiling the C code that accesses the EOCFI library.
+The first step of the deployment process is compiling the C code that accesses the EO-CFI library.
 This step is not automated for some platforms like Windows.
 After that, one has to build the app bundle and create the installer, which is can be completely automated through Docker.